gahtan-syarif/dailygitcommands/README.md

 > [!NOTE]
 > Git LFS is typically not included with Git on Linux and MacOS and must be installed separately before these commands can be used.

+## Sparse
+- `git clone --filter=blob:none --sparse <repo-url>` — partially clone a repo and initialize it with a sparse checkout
+- `git sparse-checkout set <directory>...` — populate only the specified directories
+- `git sparse-checkout add <directory>...` — add more directories to the sparse checkout
+- `git sparse-checkout list` — list directories included in the sparse checkout
+- `git sparse-checkout reapply` — reapply the sparse checkout rules to the working tree
+- `git sparse-checkout disable` — restore the full working tree

 ## Documentation
 - `git help -a` — list all available commands and docs as well as their description